-The ratings beast that is preliminary overnight report.is back, but will it be as beastly?
-Last year, 's season premiere on January 15, 2008 averaged 33.24 million and a 13.8/22 ( /share) among 18-49 year olds in the
+The ratings beast that is American Idol is back, but will it be as beastly?
+Last year, American Idol’s season premiere on January 15, 2008 averaged 33.24 million and a 13.8/22 (rating/share) among 18-49 year olds in the preliminary overnight report.

 As I was taking the stroll down memory lane, one thing caught my eye.
 The week of January 21-27, 2008 a repeat of House was the most viewed scripted show that week.
 The full impact of the WGA strike had kicked in and most scripted shows were reruns that week.
 But what caught my eye with House wasn’t where it ranked, but just how well it did in a rerun.
 It drew 13.91 million average viewers and had a 5.0 rating among 18-49 year olds.
 With a repeat!
 House is in an earlier time slot this year (and moving to a different day) but it had several first run episodes in the fall that averaged under 13 million, and the most recent new episode on December 9, 2008 averaged just over 14 million and drew a 5.6 rating among the 18-49 crowd.
 But the new House episode on December 2 averaged only 12.52 million and a 5.0 rating with 18-49 year olds.

 The good old days were only a year ago for FOX with House.
-Will the same go for overnight ratings for Tuesday night.?
-We’ll have some idea of that when Bill posts the
+Will the same go for American Idol?
+We’ll have some idea of that when Bill posts the overnight ratings for Tuesday night.

 Meanwhile the good old days may be right now for CBS.
 And it’s not just The Big Bang Theory and How I Met Your Mother.
-There’s the bona fide new hit, and The Mentalist. is doing noticeably better this year than it did last year, too.
+There’s the bona fide new hit, The Mentalist.
+NCIS is doing noticeably better this year than it did last year, too.
 We imagine Les Moonves is feeling very good about himself.
 Sure, CBS recently lost $12.5 billion by writing off $14.1 billion in charges and its stock price hasn’t been over $20 since June or over $10 since October, but hey, at least the broadcast TV network is kicking some butt.